 - Policies can be initiated even if you have already left the U.S., offering flexibility for travelers who did not purchase insurance before departure.

 - The Patriot International Lite Policy is an affordable option for short-term travel, providing essential coverage at competitive rates.
+I personally bought this policy and found it to be a budget-friendly choice that met my needs.

 Cons: